Skip to Content

 Capote Falls drops 175 feet and is fed by Capote Creek.
 Unfortunately, Capote Falls is located on private property, so you can’t visit without permission.

-You can ask permission from the land owner if you really want to visit this West Texas waterfall, or you can take a helicopter tour over Marfa!
+You can ask permission from the land owner if you want to visit this West Texas waterfall, or you can take a helicopter tour over Marfa!

 Krause Springs, Spicewood